-John is a distinguished research fellow at the Zymergen Corporation where he is helping to design and create commercial technologies inspired from nature consistent with the principles of green chemistry.
+John is a chemistry inventor who works to design and create commercial technologies inspired by nature consistent with the principles of green chemistry.
 With over 300 patents, he has invented solutions for dozens of multinational corporations.
 His inventions have also served as the basis for several new companies.
 Examples include: Collaborative Medicinal Development (ALS therapy), Hairprint (hair color restoration), Collaborative Aggregates (asphalt warm mix rejuvenators), Ambient Photonics (lowlight indoor photovoltaic devices for IoT and BIPV).

 John received his BS in Chemistry from UMASS Boston, and his PhD in Chemistry from Princeton University.
 After working at the Polaroid Corporation for nearly a decade, he then served as tenured full professor at UMASS Boston and Lowell (Chemistry and Plastics Engineering).
 In 2007 he founded the Warner Babcock Institute for Green Chemistry, with Jim Babcock (a research organization developing green chemistry technologies), and Beyond Benign with Amy Cannon (a non-profit dedicated to sustainability and green chemistry education).
-He now advises several international organizations and in 2020 began working with the Zymergen Corporation.
+John is constantly giving keynote talks and workshops on Green Chemistry, Innovation, The Circular Economy, and Biomimicry.
+He continues to advise several international organizations.